Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/tools_nswag.md

 #### Create a configuration file

-The first time you plan to use the tool for an api, you need to create a configuration file by running the ```new``` command:
+The first time you plan to use the tool for an api, you need to navigate to your target output folder and then run the ```new``` command:

 ```console
 > apizr new
 ```

-From here, you'll get your apizr.json default configuration file into your current directory, witch should look like:
+From here, you'll get your apizr.json default configuration file into your current directory, looking like:

 ```json
 {